aqeeladil/githubActions-fundam/README.md

 - Jenkins is better suited for complex and large-scale automation tasks.
 Use Jenkins if you need extensive customization, plugin support, or are working across multiple version control systems.
 - Use GitHub Actions if you’re primarily using GitHub and want a tightly integrated, quick-to-setup CI/CD solution with minimal maintenance.
 It is a more cost-effective and user-friendly solution for simple to moderate automation needs.

-##
-What is Self Hosted Runners ?
-Advantages of using Self Hosted Runners ?
-Scenario based Interview questions on Self Hosted Runners.
-Step by Step Demo to write your first GitHub Actions CI using the Self Hosted Runners.
-EC2 instance as Self Hosted Runners ?